YOLO (The Simpsons)

-"YOLO" is the fourth episode of the twenty-fifth season of the American animated television series The Simpsons and the 534th episode of the series.
+"YOLO" is the fourth episode of the twenty-fifth season of the American animated television series The Simpsons and the 534th episode of the series overall.
 It originally aired on the Fox network in the United States on November 10, 2013.
 The episode was written by Michael Nobori and directed by Mike Frank Polcino.

 In the episode, Marge invites an old pen pal to stay with Homer and cross items off his "to-do" list from when he was 10 years old, so that Homer can embrace his "You-Only-Live-Once" spirit.
 Meanwhile, Lisa starts an honor code for the school to combat cheating.
+Jon Lovitz guest starred as Llewellyn Sinclair.
+The episode received mixed reviews.